StoreConnect/storeconnect-sensors-api-server/README.md

 _NB: this diagram has been generated via [Draw.io](https//www.draw.io).
 Any modification can be applied by importing its associated [raw file](resources/storeconnect-sensor-api-data-model.xml)._

-The following section defines all extensions brought by StoreConnect's Sensor API to the OGC SensorThings API data model.
-Before to read next, be sure to correctly understand the [OGC SensorThings API data model](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html).
+The following section defines all extensions brought by the StoreConnect's Sensor API to the OGC SensorThings API data model.
+Before to read next, be sure to correctly understand the [OGC SensorThings API data model](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html#24).

 ### `FeatureOfInterest`

 The main StoreConnect preoccupation is the ability to observe _phenomenons_ within a given store.
 From the StoreConnect point of view, any `FeatureOfInterest` is then the store or, even better, _parts_ of the observed store.
-These _parts_ are described by a `Venue`.
+These _parts_, and the store himself, are defined as a `Venue`.

-That's why any StoreConnect Sensor API's `FeatureOfInterest` is encoded by a `Venue`.
+That's why any StoreConnect Sensor API's `FeatureOfInterest` is encoded as a `Venue`.
+So the `FeatureOfInterest#encodingType` is always defined as the `Venue` type and the `FeatureOfInterest#feature` is always pointing to an existing `Venue` instance.

 _NB: The `Venue` type is a specific StoreConnect Sensor API type.
 There is no equivalent in the OGC SensorThings API._

 ### `Venue` and `VenueLocation`

-A StoreConnect Sensor API's `Venue` is a _static_ location of _something_. _static_ in the sense where a `Venue` can be fetched by an identifier, in contrast to a GeoJSON Point location that expresses a _dynamic_ location.
+A StoreConnect Sensor API's `Venue` is a _static_ location of a place. _static_ in the sense where a `Venue` can be fetched by an identifier, in contrast to a GeoJSON Point location that expresses a _dynamic_ location.

 In the StoreConnect Sensor API's data model, a `Venue` is used both in a `VenueLocation` and a `FeatureOfInterest`.